Table of Contents

 • Don’t overlook double-digit winners: Six out of ten Preakness winners in the last decade were double-digit odds, so it’s important not to just focus on the favorite when placing your bets.

-• Focus on proven Stakes winners: The majority of recent Preakness winners had already won a graded Stakes and a significant number of them had won a Grade 1 race.
+• Focus on proven Stakes winners: The majority of recent Preakness winners had already won a graded Stakes and a significant number of them had already won a Grade 1 race.
 Therefore, look for horses with a proven track record in Stakes races.

 • Consider the trainer and jockey: A horse’s success can also depend on its trainer and jockey, so look for trainers and jockeys with a proven track record in big races.